-For most Tarot reading purposes that makes no difference.
-As far as the delineation of the spiritual path is concerned it does.
+To me, it is not a controversy.
+For most Tarot reading purposes the positions of those two cards make no difference.
+But as far as the delineation of the spiritual path is concerned they do.

-With the Hermit’s light and introspection we begin to analyze life and begin questioning things.
-Karma is a major spiritual law: cause and effect.
+With the Hermit’s light, attention, and introspection, we begin to analyze life and begin questioning things.

-The Hermit is looking at the arcanum Justice, to his right and questioning: has it been a fair game so far?
-If so, at a particular ripe time in the soul’s journey, we move forward and skip to Strength.
-If not; if we committed a transgression which generated an emotional burden between two or more souls then we enter the Wheel of Fortune and come back to pay, as well as receive, by allowing others to pay us, and restore balance by doing justice.
+The Hermit is looking at the card Justice, to his right and questioning: has it been a fair game so far?
+If so, at a particularly ripe time in the soul’s journey, we move forward and skip to Strength.
+If not; if we committed a transgression that generated an emotional burden between two or more souls we then enter the Wheel of Fortune and come back to pay, as well as receive, by allowing others to pay us, and restore balance by doing justice.
 Notice that the wheel sits on a stream of water: emotion.

 (There is also self-karma; when the self-inflicting pain of the Devil is so strong that we transgress against ourselves.
 Profound martyrdom or suicide are examples.)

 We cannot escape the Wheel of Fortune until debt is paid.
 The Hermit and Justice with their natural-law-abiding wisdom make sure of that.
 So the Hermit is always illuminating the past and present to see if it has been fair or not.
 First karma is paid and only then can we say a particular cycle has ended and a new one begun spiritually.
 Justice must, by natural law, come before the Wheel of Fortune and before the Hermit, not after.
-We don’t go to jail and then are found guilty or innocent afterwards.
-“Justice” on every level of duality, works the other way around.
-Karma means: cause and effect.
-That is a law.
+We don’t go to jail and then are found guilty or innocent afterward.
+Justice on every level of duality, works the other way around.

 The sphinx figure holding the sword atop the Wheel of Fortune is Justice.
-It touches the wheel and has the power to stop the wheel from turning.
-The invisible hand of God which turns the crank abides gracefully showing that this drama is Impersonally moved in essence.
+It touches the wheel and has the power to stop the wheel from turning which is congruent with the law in operation at that crucial spot on the path.

-Paying karma successfully produces spiritual maturity, wisdom and psychic/spiritual Strength.
-Strength is the basis of conscious spiritual development on the physical plane, depicted by arcana XI through XXI.
-It is truly the beginning of a new cycle.
+Paying karma successfully produces spiritual maturity, wisdom, and psychological/spiritual strength.
+Strength is the basis of conscious spiritual development on the physical plane, depicted by cards XI through XX.